HighBreedTech/tatum-php/documentation/files/transaction/vet.php.txt

  * @param provider url of the VeChain Server to connect to.
 If not set, default public server will be used.
  * @returns transaction data to be broadcast to blockchain.
  */
-export const signVetKMSTransaction = async (tx: TransactionKMS, fromPrivateKey: string, testnet: boolean, provider?: string) => {
+function signVetKMSTransaction(tx: TransactionKMS, $fromPrivateKey, testnet: boolean, provider?: string) {
     if (tx.chain !== Currency.VET) {
         throw Error('Unsupported chain.');
     }